pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I am worried about her health.

----

-Ana: I will be worried about you if you are driving at night. (conditional)

-Bob: You [needn't,mustn't,shouldn't] worry about me!
-I'm driving the new Tesla with SkyNet installed!

----

 ## wish wished (t) (reg)
 * She wished me a Happy New Years!